yiannis-spyridakis/cordova-plugin-fcm-with-dependecy-updated/README.md

 ### Push Notifications on iOS

-On Android, push notifications don't require any special permission and can be tested from emulators freely.
+On Android, push notifications can be tested from emulators freely.

 Unfortunately, Apple is not as nice to work with, requiring:
 - The running device to be a real device, no simulators allowed;